GenericMappingTools/pygmt/doc/contributing.md

 ### PyGMT Code Overview

 The source code for PyGMT is located in the `pygmt/` directory.
-When contributing code, be sure to follow the general guidelines in the [pull request workflow](#pull-request-workflow) section.
+When contributing code, please open an issue first to discuss the feature and its implementation and be sure to follow the general guidelines in the [pull request workflow](#pull-request-workflow) section.

 ### Code Style